 - Lac de Gaschet

-- Pointe de la Grande Vigie — northernmost point
+- Pointe de la Grande Vigie — the northernmost point of Grande-Terre

 - Anse du Canal & Les Marches des Esclaves